see ANNE BlOUNT

 Anne Luddington was the daughter Henry Luddington (d.1531), grocer of London and gentleman of Gainsborough, Yorkshire, and Joan Kirkeby (d.
 August 1576).
 Her mother’s second husabnd was Sir William Laxton (d.1556), another grocer and Lord Mayor of London in 1544.
-Anne married another grocer, William Lane.
+Anne married yet another grocer, William Lane.
 Her second husband was Sir Thomas Lodge (1509/10-February 1585), Lord Mayor of London in 1562/3, as his third wife.
-Anne’s mother, upon her second husband’s death, became one of the wealthiest inhabitants of London.
-As Lady Laxton, Jane Kirkeby purchased substantial amounts of real estate.
-Her children, Nicholas, Joan, and Anne, were also provided for in their stepfather’s will.
-Anne’s children by Sir Thomas Lodge were William, Thomas (1558-1625), Nicholas, Henry, Benedict, and Joanna.
-Edward White dedicated the Mirror of Modestie (1579) to Anne, Lady Lodge after her death.
-Her son Thomas wrote her elegy.
+Their children were William, Thomas (1558-1625), Nicholas, Henry, Benedict, and Joanna.
+Upon her second husband’s death, Anne’s mother became one of the wealthiest inhabitants of London, able to purchase substantial amounts of real estate.
+Anne was also provided for in her stepfather’s will.
+When she died, her son Thomas wrote her elegy.
+Edward White dedicated his Mirror of Modestie to her after her death.

 see ELIZABETH DUDLEY